Ovarian Cancer Awareness Month – What You Need to Know About Ovarian Cancer

-Every woman in the world is at risk of developing ovarian cancer, which has the lowest survival rate of all gynaecological cancers, characterised by a lack of awareness of symptoms and late stage diagnosis.
+Every woman in the world is at risk of developing ovarian cancer, which has the lowest survival rate of all gynecological cancers, characterized by a lack of awareness of symptoms and late-stage diagnosis.
 Ovarian cancer is most common in postmenopausal women, although it can affect women of any age.

 Ovarian cancer is a risk for every woman in the world.